EmmaSteinman/cs372/project/project2.md

 The easiest way to get an overview of the programming you will be doing is to simply go over each part you'll be working with.
 In userprog, you'll find a small number of files, but here is where the bulk of your work will be:

-process.c
+- `process.c`

-process.h
+- `process.h`
     Loads ELF binaries and starts processes.

-pagedir.c
+- `pagedir.c`

-pagedir.h
+- `pagedir.h`
     A simple manager for 80x86 hardware page tables.
 Although you probably won't want to modify this code for this project, you may want to call some of its functions.
-See section [4.1.2.3 Page Tables](project3.html#SEC59), for more information.
+See section [4.1.2.3 Page Tables](project3.md#SEC59), for more information.

-syscall.c
+- `syscall.c`

-syscall.h
+- `syscall.h`
    Whenever a user process wants to access some kernel functionality, it invokes a system call.
 This is a skeleton system call handler.
 Currently, it just prints a message and terminates the user process.
 In part 2 of this project you will add code to do everything else needed by system calls.

-exception.c
+- `exception.c`

-exception.h
+- `exception.h`

-When a user process performs a privileged or prohibited operation, it traps into the kernel as an "exception" or "fault."[(3)](pintos_fot.html#FOOT3) These files handle exceptions.
+    When a user process performs a privileged or prohibited operation, it traps into the kernel as an "exception" or "fault."
+These files handle exceptions.
 Currently all exceptions simply print a message and terminate the process.
 Some, but not all, solutions to project 2 require modifying `page_fault()` in this file.

-gdt.c
+- `gdt.c`

-gdt.h
+- `gdt.h`
     The 80x86 is a segmented architecture.
 The Global Descriptor Table (GDT) is a table that describes the segments in use.
 These files set up the GDT.
 You should not need to modify these files for any of the projects.
 You can read the code if you're interested in how the GDT works.

-tss.c
+- `tss.c`

-tss.h
+- `tss.h`
     The Task-State Segment (TSS) is used for 80x86 architectural task switching.
 Pintos uses the TSS only for switching stacks when a user process enters an interrupt handler, as does Linux.
 You should not need to modify these files for any of the projects.
 You can read the code if you're interested in how the TSS works.

 * * *

 ### Using the File System

 You will need to interface to the file system code for this project, because user programs are loaded from the file system and many of the system calls you must implement deal with the file system.
-However, the focus of this project is not the file system, so we have provided a simple but complete file system in the filesys directory.
-You will want to look over the filesys.h and file.h interfaces to understand how to use the file system, and especially its many limitations.
+However, the focus of this project is not the file system, so we have provided a simple but complete file system in the `filesys` directory.
+You will want to look over the `filesys.h` and `file.h` interfaces to understand how to use the file system, and especially its many limitations.

 There is no need to modify the file system code for this project, and so we recommend that you do not.
 Working on the file system is likely to distract you from this project's focus.